poletaevvlad/TiddlyProxy/README.md

 TiddlyWiki supports user authentication via an external proxy.
-Such proxy intercepts unauthorized requests to the server and requires the user to enter their credentials. `tiddlyproxy` is such proxy written in Rust.
+Such proxy intercepts unauthorized requests to the server and requires the user to enter their credentials.
+TiddlyProxy is such proxy written in Rust.

 ## Installation